Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Attitude Representations and Kinematics

 \section{Attitude Representations and Kinematics}

 Consider an IMU with body frame $B$ that is rotating with respect to an inertial frame $I$ at an angular velocity of $\bomega$.
-Our notation assumes that $\bomega$ is expressed in the rotating frame $B$.
-We may write the rotation between frames $I$ and $B$ using the direction cosine matrix (DCM) $\bT$, such that a vector $\bx$ is transformed according to
+This notation assumes that $\bomega$ is expressed in the rotating frame $B$.
+The rotation between frames $I$ and $B$ may be written using the direction cosine matrix (DCM) $\bT$, such that a vector $\bx$ is transformed according to

 where $\bx_I$ is the vector expressed in frame $I$ and $\bx_B$ is the vector expressed in frame $B$.
-Here, we assume the passive interpretation of attitude such that $\bT$ describes a change of basis \cite{Markley:2019,Zanetti:2019} transforming a vector expressed in frame $I$ to that same vector expressed in frame $B$.
-The DCM $\bS = \bT^{-1}$ describes the reverse transfomration.
+Here, the passive interpretation of attitude is assumed such that $\bT$ describes a change of basis \cite{Markley:2014,Zanetti:2019} transforming a vector expressed in frame $I$ to that same vector expressed in frame $B$.
+The DCM $\bS = \bT^{-1}$ describes the reverse transformation.

 Every DCM $\bT$ (or $\bS$) belongs to the group $SO(3)$ consisting of $3 \times 3$ proper orthogonal matrices.
 As a consequence, every DCM $\bT \in SO(3)$ has three free parameters and six constraints.
 Although the DCM is convenient for performing frame transformations of vectors, the constraints make perfectly on-manifold integration of the DCM more difficult.
 It is preferable to perform the integration on a minimal attitude representation (i.e., a three-parameter representation).
-Many such representations exist \cite{Markley:2019}, but we will only consider the rotation vector here.
+Many such representations exist \cite{Markley:2014}, but only the rotation vector is considered here for brevity.

-We may interpret the problem of attitude representation, kinematics, and integration through either a conventional aerospace framework or from a Lie-theoretic framework.
+The problem of attitude representation, kinematics, and integration may be interpreted through either a conventional aerospace framework or from a Lie-theoretic framework.
 These interpretations are equivalent and lead to exactly the same equations.
-However, as we will see, each also comes with its own history, vocabulary, and observations.
+However, as will be shown, each also comes with its own history, vocabulary, and observations.